 We think the Valley deserves to be seen, and to be shown.

 The Tower concept is based generally on the 1962 Seattle Space Needle.
 It’s a big idea from an architectural design firm aptly named, BIG.
 It’s an icon.
 It’s a landmark.
 It’s an attraction.
 It’s a destination for special occasions or for visitors from out of town.
-It’s a photo opportunity, it’s a day-trip, it’s an art walk, a history tour, a dinner-and-drink with a view.
+It’s a photo opportunity, it’s a day-trip, it’s an art walk, a history tour, a dinner-and-drink with a view, and a marketing feat.
+Need professional marketing assistance?
+Working with a SaaS marketing and design agency that can provide AI SEO Agency solutions means having a team that understands your software and helps you improve how it looks, works, and reaches the right people.
+Having google maps seo service is essential to target local audience.

 Here are the highlights: